 16 The combination of anti-pollution measures with international transfers has been discussed in a number of contributions to the literature on transfrontier pollution.
-For a theoretical analysis see e.g. Chander and Tulkens (1992).
+For a theoretical analysis see Chander and Tulkens (1992).
 Mäler (1991) discusses the problem of practical implementation with numerical illustrations for the case of sulphur emissions in Europe.

-17 For a more detailed discussion of the incentive structures for global public goods provision, see the article by Barrett in this volume as well as Barrett (2001).
+17 For a more detailed discussion of the incentive structures for global public goods provision, see Barrett (2001, 2003).